 Disposable vapes are the latest trend within the vaping world, with a large percentage of the 3.7 million adult vapers in the UK opting for these as their vape device of choice.

 Whilst these vapes have great flavours, and are convenient to grab and go, people don’t realise just how harmful they are to the environment we live in today and are on course to create massive problems for landfills and the longevity of the environment we know and live in currently.

 In this article, I’m going to discuss just what impact they have on the environment, and why the convenience factor should not outweigh the environmental factors that they are playing a massive part in.

 The simple answer is no, they cannot be recycled.
 This is due to the fact that inside the sealed unit is a small lithium battery that is not suitable for recycling.

 Therefore, when these cease to function, people are just throwing them in the bin and they’re going to landfill.

-A staggering million disposable vape units are put into landfill every week, which soon is going to start to cause a problem for landfill sites across the country.
+As I discussed in my previous article, A staggering million disposable vape units are put into landfill every week, which soon is going to start to cause a problem for landfill sites across the country.

 How much lithium is wasted in these batteries?

 As stated above, the batteries in these disposable vapes contain lithium.

 Studies have shown that with 52 million disposables going in to landfill each year, this equates to 10,000kg of lithium going to waste!
 Lithium is used in a variety of different batteries, especially these days with Electric cars being so popular.
 To give an example, 10,000kg of lithium is enough to power 1200 electric cars!
 That’s some serious waste of resources don’t you think?